 🐾 Dog-friendly: Dogs (at least small dogs) are allowed on most trains in Europe, except for the Eurostar.
-Check for the individual country websites, as conditions vary, such as whether they need to be in a container and whether a ticket is required.
+Read more about travelling on trains in Europe with your dog.

 Should I Buy a Eurail Pass?

-If you have mainly shorter journeys, say just 2 hours, or can commit to buying tickets ahead of time, it is better to buy tickets individually, for the exact trips you are taking.
-Read this article at The Man in Seat Sixty-One for a longer explanation.
+If you have mainly shorter journeys, are happy to take the slower regional trains, or can commit to buying tickets ahead of time, it is better to buy tickets individually, for the exact trips you are taking.
+Read this comprehensive article at The Man in Seat Sixty-One for a longer explanation.

-How to Buy the Cheapest Tickets in Europe?
+How to Cheaply Buy Train Tickets in Europe

 When Do Tickets Go on Sale?

-Additionally, it should be noted that many shorter train journeys, such as on local, regional and suburban trains, are fixed price.
+Additionally, it should be noted that many shorter train journeys in Europe, such as on local, regional and suburban trains, are fixed price.
 There is no different between buying the ticket at the station or in advance.
 These train trips can usually be spotted by there being no option for reservation.
-This also extends to domestic trains wholly within Switzerland, the Netherlands, Belgium and Luxembourg.
+This also applies to domestic trains wholly within the Netherlands, Belgium, Luxembourg and Switzerland.

-One other deal to look out for are tickets that allow unlimited train travel within a given region on one day.
+One other deal to look out for are train tickets that allow unlimited travel within a given region on one day.
 For example, in southern Germany there are Bavaria tickets.
 These tickets are a fixed price and can be bought at the train station or in advance.
 The one catch is that you can’t start travelling before 9am on weekdays (no restrictions on weekends).
-Keep this in mind when planning your travels.

 A final word – tickets are usually available in both 1st and 2nd class.
 I usually just buy 2nd class tickets: the main difference is that 1st class seats are larger, may provide you a free drink and allow you access to 1st class and business lounges.
 I find 2nd class tickets perfectly comfortable, especially compared to economy class plane seats!

-So, you’ve planned your trip, worked out where you want to travel in Europe by train and when, and now want to buy tickets.
+So, you’ve planned your European trip, worked out where and when you want to travel in Europe by train, and now want to buy tickets.
 How do you buy tickets for trains in Europe?

 The best way to book your tickets are on the website of the country where your train is departing.
 Sometimes you can book your ticket at your destination country, or a country on the way.
 Plus sometimes there are restrictions, including tickets only being mailed to domestic addresses if you buy from the wrong website.